 Check for Third-Party App and Hardware Conflict

 Some apps like Discord and Spotify and programs like your graphics card also use sound drivers.
-These applications may change the current configuration according to their own settings.
+These applications may change the current configuration according to their settings.
 These settings often conflict with the system settings and cause issues.
 Try disabling or uninstalling these programs.

 Check Windows Updates

 Microsoft is always working to fix bugs and other problems in its Windows operating system.
-You frequently receive notifications of new updates, but you ignore them or try to avoid them.
+You frequently receive notifications of new updates but ignore them or try to avoid them.
 These updates are important and can fix minor issues like this one.
 So, don’t forget to check for new updates in your system at least once a month.

 - Go to the start menu and search “Check for updates.”

-- Once you are in Windows update, click on “Check for update” to allow your PC to search for new updates.
+- Once you are in Windows update, click “Check for update” to allow your PC to search for new updates.

 Note: If your PC finds any updates, install them immediately.
 The new updates often resolve many serious issues.